What is a weighted blanket and its benefits

-However, you should be careful when buying your weighted blanket.
+However, you should be careful when buying your weighted/gravity blanket.
 They shouldn’t be too heavy, and should never exceed 10 per cent of your body weight.
 The general rule is to buy one that is between 5 and 10 per cent of your weight.

 The optimal weight of your blanket also should change depending on how old you are.
 Whereas an adult can safely use a blanket as heavy as 30 pounds, a child should never have a blanket that exceeds 15 pounds.

 For a particularly small child, the weight should be less than 8 pounds.
 You should never use a gravity blanket on a baby, as this could pose a very serious health hazard.